Landscape photographer Hallgrimur P. Helgason tells us his best tips on how to photograph the northern lights in Iceland

-The northern lights have been a fascination for many people all over the years and anybody knows that the most beautiful views are by far located in the remote island of Iceland.
+The northern lights have been a fascination for many people all over the years.
+Also, everybody knows that the most beautiful views are by far located in the remote island of Iceland.
 My friend Hallgrimur P. Helgason has probably taken the most beautiful images of the northern lights and in this articles he will give us some tips on how to photograph of the northern lights.

-Imagine driving on a long road in the middle of a cold night.
-You can spot any light of a town nearby and the clear starry night is your only companion.
-Then, from one moment to another the sky transforms into a dance of lights that transform your drive into a scene from a sci-fi movie.
+We were driving on a long road in the middle of a cold night.
+There is no light of a town nearby and a clear starry night is your only companion.
+Then, from one moment to another, the sky transforms into a dance of lights that transform your drive into a scene from a sci-fi movie.
 We were not sure what it was and simply made us stop and marvel a spectacle only nature can create.
-Only after a few seconds we realized these were the northern lights, an expectacle that might only last minutes, but it´s an unforgettable experience.
+Only after a few seconds we realized these were the northern lights – a little miracle which last only a couple of minutes, but it becomes an unforgettable experience.

-Here are some of Hallgrimur best tips and photographs of the northern lights from his home country: Iceland
+Here are some of Hallgrimur best tips and some of his favourite photographs of the northern lights taken right in his home country: Iceland

 Icelandic nights can be very cold.
 Dress warm and don’t forget to use gloves, preferably some you can use on the camera without taking them off.
 Bring as well some extra batteries (fully charged) and keep in your inner pocked for warmth as they discharge more quickly in the cold.

 Go out into the dark away from city light pollution.
 As well take into consideration that you won´t see an aurora every single night.
-To increase your chances of finding one when you are chasing, check out websites like Aurora Service or Aurora Forecast which can tell you which chances are, you will see an aurora and of course, the night must be clear.
+To increase your chances of finding one when you are chasing, check out websites like Aurora Service which can tell you which chances are, you will see an aurora- Of course, take also into consideration that the night must be clear.

 To be able to control the settings on your camera you must set it on manual mode (M).
 And you must lock the focusing on infinity (recommend you Google it if you don’t know how).
 A remote control is good, but if you don´t have one, don’t worry, I often use 2 sec. self-take to avoid any shake.